Response to Government consultations

 We welcome the notion of reforming the existing planning system to improve quality and efficiency, but we do not believe that an entirely new system is needed.
 We have focussed our response on the positive actions or recommendations, making clear where we do not consider the proposed reforms will achieve the desired outcomes.
 In addition, we have offered to share our learning and experience with Government officials, particularly in terms of bringing forward growth at scale through using design codes and masterplans underpinned by infrastructure funding secured through section 106 and CIL.

-The Government’s proposals for significant reform of the planning system were considered by the Council’s Strategic Planning and Transportation Overview and Scrutiny Committee on 22 September 2020.
-The Council’s final response to the Planning White Paper was agreed through a delegated decision.
+The Government’s proposals for significant reform of the planning system were considered by our Strategic Planning and Transportation Overview and Scrutiny Committee on 22 September 2020.
+Our final response to the Planning White Paper was agreed through a delegated decision.

 See below our submissions: